-Over the years we’ve seen every type of sleep monitor – mattress pads, radar devices, wristbands, headbands, sleep masks, a ring – the list goes on.
+Over the years we’ve seen just about every type of sleep monitor imaginable – mattress pads, radar devices, wristbands, headbands, sleep masks, a ring – the list goes on.

 The one thing in common, is that people buy and use these devices to measure, and try to better understand what’s going on when they’re asleep.